utahorange/utahorange.github.io/_posts/2025-9-27-filesystem.md

 A “Read from Cache” command to the NAND flash looks like this from the datasheet.

-{% include figure.html path="assets/img/fs_writeup/read_from_cache_sequence_diagram.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-The discrete high and low signal sequence sent over the four lines to a flash chip during “Read from Cache”.
+{% include figure.html path="assets/img/fs_writeup/read_from_cache_sequence_diagram.png" class="img-fluid rounded z-depth-1" zoomable=true caption="The discrete high and low signal sequence sent over the four lines to a flash chip during 'Read from Cache'." %}

 The NAND flash chip exposes a page-size “cache” (4352 bytes) that is the entrypoint of all data flash operations.
 This limits reads to a page at a time and similarly limits writes to a page at a time.
 Any operations larger than a page must be abstracted above and handled with additional logic.
 Both the read and the write operations consist of multiple NAND Flash commands.